amandap333/tsx-to-markdown/README.md

-Markdown File
+TSXTOMARKDOWN
 =============

-- Put the file(s) you want to extract the props from in the input folder.
+- Put the file(s)/folder(s) you want to extract the props from in the input folder.
 - then run tsxmarkdown.py in your terminal.
-- It'll output everything to an output directory
+- It'll output everything to a new output directory
--